tfredrich/RestApiTutorial.com/content/advanced/_index.md

 8. __\*BONUS\* Documentation:__
 This forgotten pillar encompasses them all by wrapping it all up in a neat package complete with bow!
 In fact, tools like OpenAPI enable documentation- or design-first for all of these concepts.

-By understanding and implementing these seven pillars, you'll be well on your way to designing a robust, scalable, and maintainable API that makes consumers happy.
+By understanding and implementing these pillars, you'll be well on your way to designing a robust, scalable, and maintainable API that makes consumers happy.